By ·Updated July 2026

 What is Rochester known for in specialty coffee?

 Rochester's specialty coffee scene is older and quieter than its size suggests.
 Canaltown opened in the early 1990s, Boulder Coffee debuted in 2005, and Fuego Coffee Roasters launched in 2013 with direct partner farm relationships in El Salvador, Colombia, and Guatemala.
-The result is a Western New York city of about 200,000 with five working independent roasters, two of them predating most of the country's specialty era — anchored by neighborhoods like the South Wedge, Park Avenue, and the Genesee Valley Regional Market.
+The result is a Western New York city of about 200,000 with eight working independent roasters, two of them predating most of the country's specialty era — anchored by neighborhoods like the South Wedge, Park Avenue, and the Genesee Valley Regional Market.

 More City Guides

-Last updated: May 2026
+Last updated: July 2026